MCamp859/hello-world/its-README.md

     are deployed, and the wait time will depend upon the network bandwidth available.

-10. If Intel® Smart Edge Developer Experience Kit is installed, running the following command should show output similar to the outputs below.
+10. If Intel® Smart Edge Developer Experience Kit (DEK) is installed, running the following command should show output similar to the outputs below.
 All the pods should be either in running or completed stage.

     ```bash